-Providence Canyon State Outdoor Recreation Area in Lumpkin, Georgia
+Providence Canyon State Park in Lumpkin, Georgia.
+Photo by @bebs.hollman

 Providence Canyon: A Must-See in Winter

-Providence Canyon State Outdoor Recreation Area offers a fascinating look at the nature that makes this region unique, and winter is the perfect time to see it all.
+Providence Canyon State Park offers a fascinating look at the nature that makes west Georgia unique, and winter is the perfect time to see it all.
 In the absence of hardwood foliage and vegetation, visitors experience a landscape like nowhere else in the state.
-One of Georgia's Seven Natural Wonders, the colorful rock formations of Providence earned the nickname, “Little Grand Canyon.”
+One of Georgia's Seven Natural Wonders, the colorful rock formations of Providence have been known as Georgia's "Little Grand Canyon" since the 1930s.

 Hiking in Providence Canyon